zapabob/ROCm/README.md

 *  hsa-ext-rocr-dev

 ### Getting ROCm Source Code
-Modifications can be made to the ROCm 1.12components by modifying the open source code base and rebuilding the components.
+Modifications can be made to the ROCm 1.2 components by modifying the open source code base and rebuilding the components.
 Source code can be cloned from each of the GitHub repositories using git, or users can use the repo command and the ROCm 1.2 manifest file to download the entire ROCm 1.2 source code.